10+ Examples of Gift Card Marketing Campaigns Done Like a Pro in 2025

 Promotion conditions:

-- The referrers only get the reward if the referred friend makes a purchase of above $45 value.
+- The referrers only get the reward if the referred friend completes their first purchase of above $45 value.

 - The referrers get a $25 Amazon gift card for a successful referral.